 - Assess global impacts of human activities on coastal ecosystems.

-algal bloom, eutrophication, heat map, human footprint, hypoxia, marine ecosystem, oxygen, pollution, runoff
+algal bloom, eutrophication, heat map, human footprint, hypoxia, marine biology, marine ecosystem, oceanography, oxygen, pollution, runoff

 HS-LS2-6, HS-ESS3-6; SEP2, SEP4, SEP5